Play Freedom Trail with DP

 res = float('inf')

-# there may be multiple characters key[j] on the ring
+# there might be multiple characters key[j] on the ring

 for k in self.charToIndex[key[j]]: